UPDATE: Bianca’s Champagne Taste on a Beer Budget

 A $15K budget is not a lot in the wedding world, especially for 150 people.
 I’ve been made very aware of this as I’ve marked through items on my checklist, and there have been many to tell me what I “can’t do” without spending more money.
 Tisk, tisk, tisk…

 I can only laugh when I hear this.
 Why?…because I’m doing it.

 Without further ado, here’s a look at our most recent figures.

 The bulk of our budget is being spent on food and the reason for that lies with all the conveniences offered by our venue: no venue rental fees, no need for a ton of miscellaneous rentals (china, linens, etc.), complimentary valet, plated meals with no extra charges for staff, and a prime location.
 We chose The Olmsted because it comes with so much that the reception will just about run itself.
+(Editor's note: the Olmsted has closed its doors and is no longer in business.)
 It also helped us eliminate a good bit of money that would have been needed for rentals (and the logistical nightmares associated with multiple vendors).

 Sherrod and I just completed a food tasting at the Olmsted, and it was spectacular!
 From the moment we walked in, we were greeted by heavenly aromas of fresh baked goods.
 It smelled so sweet that it was hard to complete the walk-through (which was first on the agenda).
 We tried two entrees—salmon with couscous and broccoli rabe, as well as, chicken with mashed potatoes and a vegetable medley.
 Sherrod isn’t a fan of salmon, but he thought it was good enough to not add steak to the menu (which we weren’t able to try at the time).
 I think the jury is still out on that decision, but we’ll see.